Alexandrudiun/molsongbsspaces/README.md

 ## Tech Stack

-The project was made with the MERN Stack.
-The frontend was made with React while the backend was made using ExpressJS and NextJS.
-The database of the project is MongoDB (noSQL database).
+The frontend of the project is built with React and Tailwindcss, bundled with Vite.
+The backend is built with Node.js and Express, using MongoDB as the primary database.

 ## Demo Credentials